olls-42/iptime/readme.md

 # Timezone by Host IP Address

 Composer package that will return the current time in the server's time zone.
 Based on the server's IP.

+Please use carefully.

+Publish to packagist is useless, because project not ready for community standards:
+But possible to use as vcs dependency, please check: https://getcomposer.org/doc/05-repositories.md#vcs

 Please refer source of .bin/example.php